 Wyoming Health Resources Network – Wyoming’s 3RNet member.
 Acts as a referral service for matching physicians, physician assistants, nurse practitioners, locum tenens, and mental health professionals who are looking for a position in Wyoming with appropriate vacancies throughout the state.

-Wyoming Physician Recruitment Grant Program - awards grants to recruiting entities to reimburse some of the costs associated with recruiting a physician from outside of Wyoming.
+Wyoming Provider Recruitment Grant Program – awards grants to recruiting entities to reimburse some of the costs associated with recruiting an eligible provider from outside of Wyoming.

 Wyoming Medical Society/Practice Wyoming – Job bank for physician vacancies in Wyoming.

 Wyoming Conrad 30 J-1 Visa Waiver Program – provides a waiver of the two year home country residency requirement for international medical graduates who are in the U.S. under a J-1 Visa for additional training/education in exchange for providing medical care in a designated shortage area.
 The Office of Rural Health may support up to 30 waivers per year (October 1 – September 30) and only 10 may be used towards physicians practicing a non-primary care specialty or practicing in an area not designated as a federal Health Professional Shortage Area (HPSA).
 Additional information can be found online at the Rural Health Information Hub website and the U.S. Department of State website.
 Click here to view the Wyoming Conrad 30 J-1 Visa Waiver Guidelines and Application.

 J-1 Waiver availability: 23 available overall, 5 FLEX available

 National Health Service Corps – This federal program provides educational loan repayment assistance in return for working in Health Professional Shortage Areas (HPSA).